Industrial-Shields/Projecte-CodeSys/README.md

 # CODESYS project templates for Industrial Shield's Raspberry PLCs
 **by Industrial Shields**

-This repository contains project templates for CODESYS, set up to work with Raspberry PLCs
+This repository contains project templates for CODESYS, set up to work with Raspberry PLCs v6.
+None of those implementations are the standard for CODESYS, and use paradigms closer to regular programming instead of PLC programming.

+**Warning!!
+None of this methods are standard for CODESYS and shouldn't be used on a commercial environment**

+There are currently 2 methods for accessing the GPIOs.
+They're referred in this README as "old" and "most recent".

+# "Old" method
+This method is the quickest implementation for accessing the RPIPLC's GPIOs.
+The catch is it only works with v6 PLCs.

 * [Initialisation](https://github.com/Industrial-Shields/Projecte-CodeSys/blob/main/README.md#initialisation)
 * [GPIOs (Structured Text)](https://github.com/Industrial-Shields/Projecte-CodeSys/blob/main/README.md#plc-gpios)